-Many of our degree courses have an optional integrated year abroad.
-You can spend a year at one of our partner institutions in France, Germany or Italy.
+Many of our degree courses have an optional, integrated year abroad, where you will study for a year at one of our partner institutions.

 Before your year abroad you'll study a European language at an intermediate or advanced level, so you need at least a grade C in GCSE German, Italian or French to join these courses.

 - Physics with Astrophysics (with a year abroad) (BSc)

 - Physics with Astrophysics (with a year abroad) (MPhys)